-This bill requires such programs to be established for emergency ambulance employees, upon request.
-Similar to the programs for firefighters and law enforcement, as well as laws in other states, this bill provides a qualified immunity to emergency ambulance employees for acts, errors, or omissions in performing peer support services that result in damages unless those acts, errors, or omissions constitute gross negligence or intentional misconduct.
+Similar to the programs for firefighters and law enforcement, as well as laws in other states, this bill provides a qualified immunity to EMS personnel for acts, errors, or omissions in performing peer support services that result in damages unless those acts, errors, or omissions constitute gross negligence or intentional misconduct.
 Standards of care function to guide the types of behavior public policy dictate in certain situations.
 By providing immunity from liability in this context, emergency service personnel will arguably be further incentivized to perform peer support services without the fear of liability for actions that are negligent.